 Make sure you ask the doctor performing the IME to see and review any letter sent to them by the insurance company.
 This will allow you to correct any mistakes they have made and see if the questions are appropriate for your medical condition.
 You should ask your workers’ compensation attorney to help you do this as a written request you can file with the Workers’ Compensation Board.

-When you go into the exam room, the doctor will normally conduct an interview to learn more about the accident and your medical condition.
+When you go into the exam room, the doctor will typically conduct an interview to learn more about the accident and your medical condition.
 They will then probably perform a brief medical examination.
 But there are other things they will consider in the report:

 - Your general appearance: How you walk, how you stand, how you get on and off the examination table, how you dress and undress and the range of motion that you show when you do – anything that this doctor considers relevant to your condition.